 - Develop research, writing and publishing skills appropriate to your digital project

-- Present your journalism development and outcomes
+- Present your journalism development and outcome

 Requirements for Assessment

-- Creation of a range of content types
+- Creation of pieces of journalism

 - Contribution to online media presence